Google just announced a new RSOC policy update that will limit important Adsense for Search features depending on your account status.

 In terms of tracking and reporting, this new RSOC policy update allows you to:

 If you want to learn more about how RSOC tracking works in 2025 we have a full guide on that topic.
+Please note that RAFs are still new, and Google may add, remove or change RAFs later on.

 This new RSOC policy update affects everyone in the RSOC space, whether you use AdSense for Search directly or through third-party feed providers.
 Even if you are running RSOC through a feed provider, such as Ads.com or Sedo, you (as the account owner) are still responsible for being compliant.